 I’m an assistant professor in the Knowledge, Technology, and Innovation Group of Wageningen University in the Netherlands.
 My current research largely focuses on three issues:

 Ethnobiology and Local Ecological Knowledge: Ethnobiology engages with the biological knowledge of Indigenous peoples and local communities.
-While ethnobiology has become institutionalized as an active academic field, there has been little philosophical reflection on the epistemological, ontological, and political significance of this research.
+While ethnobiology has become institutionalized as an active academic field, there has been little philosophical reflection on the epistemological, ontological, and political dimensions of this research.
 My aim is to develop a philosophy of ethnobiology as an integrative project that can contribute to understanding knowledge diversity and stakeholder interactions in biology.

 Critical Ontology of Human Difference: Categories of human difference such as “ethnicity” and “race” are widely used in scientific practice from population genetics and biomedical research to cultural anthropology and social psychology.
 I am interested in the interaction of empirical, metaphysical, and political considerations in the formation of these categories.
 The main aim of “critical ontology” is to analyze political questions of ethnic and racial justice as internal to the status of these categories.